Manipulator Differential Kinematics: Part 2: Acceleration and Advanced Applications

 This was extended in \cite{mmc} with velocity dampers to enable joint-position-limit avoidance.
 Velocity dampers \cite{pp0} are used to constrain velocities and dampen an input velocity as some position limit is approached.
 The velocity is only damped if it is within some influence distance of the limit.
 A joint velocity is constrained to prevent joint limits using a velocity damper constraint

-where $\rho \in \mathbb{R}^+$ is the distance or angle to the nearest joint limit, $\eta \in \mathbb{R}^+$ is a gain that adjusts the aggressiveness of the damper, $\rho_i$ is the influence distance in which to activate the damper, and $\rho_s$ is the stopping distance in which the distance $\rho$ will never be able to reach or enter.
+where $\rho \in \mathbb{R}^+$ is the distance or angle to the nearest joint limit, $\eta \in \mathbb{R}^+$ is a gain that adjusts the aggressiveness of the damper, $\rho_i$ is the influence distance within which to activate the damper, and $\rho_s$ is the stopping distance in which the distance $\rho$ will never be able to reach or enter.
+In a robot with mixed joint types see Excurse \ref{fig:note1}.
 We can stack velocity dampers to perform joint position limit avoidance for each joint within a robot, and incorporate it into our QP (\ref{eq:qp3}) as an inequality constraint

 where the identity $\mat{1}_n$ is included to show how the equation fits into the general form $\mat{A}\vec{x} \leq \vec{b}$ of an inequality constraint.

 It is possible that the robot will fail to reach the goal when the constraints create local minima.
 In such a scenario, the error $\vec{e}$ in the PBS scheme is no longer decreasing and the robot can no longer progress due to the constraints in (\ref{eq:qp5}).